VictorLopes/small-tic-tac-toe-engine/README.md

 # small-tic-tac-toe-engine

-This is a small Tic-Tac-Toe engine a build for learning purpose
+This is a small Tic-Tac-Toe engine I built for learning purpose

 ## How this works?